The Best Fishing Spots For Catfish In Maryland

-All about fishing for blue and channel catfish in Maryland.
+Guide to fishing for blue and channel catfish in MD.

 The vast majority if fishing waters contain one or more types of catfish.
 Most rivers and streams as well a s ponds are likely to hold catfish.
-The major lakes with healthy populations of catfish include Jennings Randolph Lake, Liberty Reservoir, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir and Triadelphia Reservoir.
+The larger lakes with healthy populations of catfish include Broadford Lake, Jennings Randolph Lake, Liberty Reservoir, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir and Triadelphia Reservoir.

 World record: 58 lbs 0 oz